mtumilowicz/gradle-integration-test-task/README.md

 # introduction
 Gradle uses the same default directory structure for source files and resources, and it works with Maven-compatible repositories
+Some useful tasks:
 * **compileJava** task that compiles all the Java source files under `src/main/java`
 * **compileTestJava** task for source files under `src/test/java`